-The Sustainable Food and Farming team at ADAS provide a range of services to help businesses connect with their agricultural raw material supply chain, to understand their supply chain risks for key commodities, both now and in the future.
+The Sustainable Food and Farming team at ADAS provide a range of services to help businesses connect with their agricultural raw material supply chain to understand their risks for key commodities, both now and in the future.

 ADAS helps businesses develop and implement practical risk management strategies based on our specialist knowledge of agricultural supply chains.
 We believe that effectively managing risk doesn’t need to be costly, and our approach allows prioritisation of action, and increases the capacity of suppliers to manage risks.

 Backed up by the breadth of expertise in ADAS, we bring an expert knowledge of the drivers of risks such as human rights, food fraud, environmental damage, farming practices, animal welfare and ethical considerations.

 - Understanding and minimising risks when sourcing key raw materials - Working with global businesses to help them understand the risks in their supply chain and take actions to minimise future risks.
 This includes the sourcing of key raw materials such as palm oil, soya, timber, and beef, as well as both plant and animal-based raw materials used in textiles.